CQX96/CQX96-Linux/Documentation/driver-api/gpio/using-gpio.rst

 =========================
-Using GPIO Lines in Linux
+Using GPIO Lines in CQX96
 =========================

-The Linux kernel exists to abstract and present hardware to users.
+The CQX96 kernel exists to abstract and present hardware to users.
 GPIO lines as such are normally not user facing abstractions.
 The most obvious, natural and preferred way to use GPIO lines is to let kernel hardware drivers deal with them.